What Takes Place at a Grand Jury Proceeding

 Composition of the Grand Jury

 A panel of 23 grand jurors are randomly selected from a list compiled using tax records, voter registrations, and motor vehicle records.
 A foreperson is selected from the panel at random.

 Grand Jury Voting

 Twelve jurors must vote in favor to indict in order for an indictment to be issued.
 If less than twelve votes to indict are returned by the Grand Jury, then a no bill is issued.

 Secrecy of Proceedings

-As general rule, proceedings before the Grand Jury are in secrecy.
-Grand Jurors, the prosecutor, and witnesses, are not permitted to disclose what transpires in the proceedings.
+As a general rule, proceedings before the Grand Jury are in secrecy.
+Grand jurors, the prosecutor, and witnesses, are not permitted to disclose what transpires in the proceedings.

 If you are interested in obtaining more information regarding grand jury or representation in a criminal case, our lawyers are available at 1-877-450-8301.
 Contact us anytime 24/7 and one of our attorneys will be happy to assist you.